 Such threats to the West’s peace and stability, if they are to be met and countered, will require a renewed acceptance of Christianity as one of the defining features of Western society.
 As argued by Douglas Murray in The Strange Death of Europe to do otherwise is cultural and spiritual suicide.

-Dr Kevin Donnelly is one of Australia’s leading conservative public intellectuals, and has been actively engaged in the culture war since 1992.
-He is committed to a liberal view of education, one based on truth and wisdom and on Christian morals and beliefs.
+Dr Kevin Donnelly is a Senior Fellow at the ACU’s PM Glynn Institute and author of The Dictionary Of Woke.
+He is one of Australia’s leading conservative public intellectuals, and has been actively engaged in the culture war since 1992.
+Kevin is committed to a liberal view of education, one based on truth and wisdom, and on Christian morals and beliefs.
 With years of experience researching, publishing and speaking on education, culture and religion, he is a sought after commentator in Australian media and conferences.

 Be part of the solution